Financial Wellbeing

 — Bryan Chang Kin Hong, Faculty of Arts and Social Sciences

-I really like that this module can be done at one's own pace and time as I have been busy with project deadlines and tests.
-Furthermore, the 14 sections were engaging and halfway through the module, I was already thinking about how to properly budget to achieve my financial goals.
+I really like that this course can be done at one's own pace and time as I have been busy with project deadlines and tests.
+Furthermore, the 14 sections were engaging and halfway through the course, I was already thinking about how to properly budget to achieve my financial goals.

 — Tan Zi Feng, NUS Business School